sekwah41/SekC-Physics/README.md

 Make tools as a plugin into the SekCAnims editor

-Calculate rotations of everything after the physics is done
+Calculate rotations of everything after the physics is done rather on each render (maybe only if visible, still likely better even when visible)